 Abstracts publications are a compilation of investigations for medical professionals made by the Cleveland Clinic's Glickman Urological and Kidney Institute physicians, research scientists and other distinguished colleagues.

-Clinical and basic urology research at the Cleveland Clinic Glickman Urological and Kidney Institute is carried out by our professional staff of 63 physicians and scientists, who offer expertise in every urologic subspecialty area.
-They contributed 206 scientific publications to peer-reviewed medical journals in 2007, and they are currently conducting 106 prospective clinical research studies and 29 laboratory research projects.
+Clinical and basic urology research at the Cleveland Clinic Glickman Urological and Kidney Institute is carried out by our professional staff of physicians and scientists, who offer expertise in every urologic subspecialty area.

 Glickman Urological & Kidney Institute publishes Research Notes to provide an overview of our clinical, translational, health services and basic science research toward the improvement of patients’ lives.

-In part because of the groundbreaking research initiatives currently being conducted at Cleveland Clinic, urology and nephrology specialties were recognized by U.S. News & World Report as 1st and 2nd in the country respectively.
+In part because of the groundbreaking research initiatives currently being conducted at Cleveland Clinic, urology and nephrology specialties were recognized by U.S. News & World Report as 2nd in the country.

 We look forward to bringing you more reports in the near future about our exciting work.